Fatima-Alaiwi/Games-Development-/README.md

 3. Collect gas bottles.
 4. Light the braziers at the gate.
 5. Clear enemy encounters and bamboo barriers.
-6. Strike the gong.
-7. Use the activated portal.
+6. Use the activated portal.

 ### 🏚️ Level 3: Horror Mansion